 Mario Flecha is a writer, art critic and former editor of the art magazine Untitled.
 He currently resides in England.
-His most recent book, Various of his books can be purchased in our virtual bookshop Tienda Perro Negro
+Various of his books can be purchased in our virtual bookshop Tienda Perro Negro

 Susana Solana exhibited between March-May 1993 at the Whitechapel Art Gallery in London. her show was first reviewed in the Spring Issue of Untitled of the same year.